aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 With the assignment to `overrideContext.message` the rendered output is now `<div>Hello Aurelia!</div>` instead of `<div>Hello World!</div>`.
 This is because of the existence of the property `message` in the override context.
-Context [selection process](#context-selection) sees that there the required property exists in the override context, and prioritize that even though a property with the same name exists on the binding context as well.
+As the assignment is made pre-binding phase (`created` hook in the example above), context [selection process](#context-selection) sees that the required property exists in the override context, and prioritize that even though a property with the same name exists in the binding context as well.

 Now with this information we also have a new diagram.